theTWIXhunter/better-falix/README.md

 - **Colored Log Messages:** Color warning log messages gold and error log messages red.
 - **Auto-Collapse Log Analysis:** Automatically collapse the Log Analysis section when the page loads.

+### Staff-only features
+This is a hidden category with features for the admin/support panel and a lot of pages that are all admin-only. this category is hidden by default but can be shown in the options page, only falix staff will be able to notice and use these features.

 ### Archived features

 Warning: These features are archived, this is either because they are replaced or because they got implemented into the native page.